wp-plugins/kimili-flash-embed/readme.txt

 Kimili Flash Embed is a plugin for Wordpress that allows you to easily place Flash movies on your site.
 Built upon [SWFObject](http://code.google.com/p/swfobject/) javascript code, it is standards compliant, search engine friendly, highly flexible and full featured, as well as easy to use.

 Kimili Flash Embed utilizes SWFObject 2.2, is fully compatible with Wordpress 2.6 and later and plays well with most other plugins.

+For non-english users, Kimili Flash Embed has been localized to the following languages:

+* Belorussian
+* Dutch
+* Hindi
+* Latvian
+* Russian
+* Spanish

 == Installation ==